-Business as usual post-COVID-19?
-Not a chance….
-Many businesses will resume and many may never recover.
+Will we return to business as usual post-COVID-19?
+Sadly, not as quickly as we’d like.
+Some businesses will resume however, many may never recover.
 Companies will be focused on revenue generation, resuming some business operations, and restructuring workforce and office environments.
-One area where companies will need to turn their focus is their employee benefits programs.
-What changes will be needed as we enter the new normal?
+One area companies should focus on, that may be key to recovery, is their employee benefits programs.

 Just two months ago, companies had to compete for talent by offering robust packages and supporting programs to attract talent and retain staff.
-Now that a large number of Americans are unemployed, companies will have their pick of talent, a phenomenon we have not seen for businesses in years.
-With this in mind, it is more important to have a solid benefit strategy to offer your new prospects.
+Now that a large number of Americans are unemployed, companies will have their pick of talent, a phenomenon we have not seen in years.
+In the coming months, companies will be feeling the pressure to offer a competitive benefits package while struggling to put back the pieces of their business.
+Here are some simple, low-cost ways to ensure your employee benefits package is appealing in the new normal.

 Every employee who has lost coverage is entitled to COBRA continuation rights.
 The question of “who” makes the offer is a function of your group size and state.
 If your firm has 20 or more employees, it is your responsibility to comply, as penalties for non-compliance are steep.
 Keep in mind it is not just a termination issue!
 Work with your broker to make sure you are completing all the necessary parts of the COBRA compliance.